 NOTE: You don't have to use a vacuum pump to test the MAP sensor.
 You can use your mouth to apply vacuum to the MAP sensor (via a vacuum hose).
 The difference will be that with applying vacuum with your mouth you won't be able to bring down the voltage to 1.1 Volts.
 The important thing is just to see the voltage go down and then go back up (to its original value) when you apply vacuum with the ‘good ole' lungs’.

 OK, to get this show on the road, this is what you need to do:

-With your Multimeter in Volts DC mode probe the wire labeled with the number 2 (in the image viewer).
+Connect the red multimeter probe to the wire labeled with the number 2 (in the image above).

-Now, pump the Vacuum Pump to apply Vacuum to the MAP Sensor.
-The Multimeter should register the following Voltages at the following Vacuum values (they may differ a little on your specific 2.8L, 3.1L, 3.4L GM car or mini-van):
+Now, pump the vacuum pump to apply vacuum to the MAP sensor.
+The multimeter should register the following voltages at the following vacuum values (they may differ a little on your specific 2.8L, 3.1L, 3.4L GM car or mini-van):

 1.)
 0 in.
 Hg ......
 4.7 Volts.

 Repeat this test step several times and each time, you should see the same values on your multimeter.

 OK, let's take a look at what your vacuum pump test results mean: